 There are some unnoticed triggers too.
 Being in front of the computer for a long time is one.
 You could be dehydrated or have an ineffective breathing pattern.
 Some may have underlying health issues that may have caused the headache.

-Many of us would go straight to the medicine box and get relief for the pain.
+Many of us would go straight to the medicine box and get relief from the pain.
 According to experts, most pain relievers cause rebound pain.
-This means that they reduce the pain temporarily, but promote drug cycle dependency.
+This means that they reduce the pain temporarily but promote drug cycle dependency.
 The good news is, there are alternative but effective ways to address the pain.
 Simple poses on Yoga for headache can be performed to help ease the tension and relieve the pain.

 How Yoga Cures Headaches